Conservatives and Liberals in American Politics

 Throughout American history it has been difficult at times to label emerging parties as either conservative or liberal.
 The table of the U.S. Congress was taken from data supplied by John B. Bradshaw in an article for Cycles Magazine (May/June 1994, Foundation for the Study of Cycles).
 Mr. Bradshaw carefully weighed difficult periods in history to determine if the parties involved were more conservative or liberal in their approach to issues.
 The political philosophies of parties tend to change over time.
 It is important, then, to determine the substance of the party in order to label it correctly.
 Doing so, Mr. Bradshaw labeled The Federalist Party conservative.
 The Democrat-Republican Party he labeled liberal.
 The Jacksonian Party he viewed as conservative.
 The Whigs and Unionist Parties were labeled conservative.

 The fact that the party of the liberals has controlled Congress since the Great Depression is an amazing footnote in history.
 But conservatives have been gaining in both sections of the Congress since 2000.
 Ronald Reagan arguably initiated this shift in the early 1980s.
 But it took twenty years for the Republicans to par with the Democrats.
 The 2004 election was, therefore, an important one.
 It allowed the Republicans to gain a substantial lead in both houses of Congress.
 Barack Obama’s unique campaign and rapid rise to power, however, turned the table on conservatives.
-The table abruptly turned again in 2014 when Republicans gained a majority during the protracted terrorist war, the rise of ISIS in Syria and their establishment of a caliphate in Iraq; added to this was a stagnant economy, and according to the conservative viewpoint, the failed policies and leadership of Barrack Obama.
-Two more years did not make the situation any better.
-The Democrats lost the election to Donald Trump in 2016 in a stunning and shocking manner.
-Not only did the Republicans win the White House, they also strengthened their hold in the Senate and took control of the House – and the majority of governorships!
-No party has controlled all three wings of government since 1928 when the Democrats reigned supreme.
-Now it is the Republicans – and conservatism – that will rule the land.
+The table turned again in 2010 when the House majority turned Republican, presumably due to the protracted terrorism wars and the ongoing economic crisis of the Great Recession.
+A high jobless rate and an anemic economic recovery under President Obama allowed the Republicans to win the Senate in 2014 thereby controlling both chambers.
+A wave of populism riding on widespread “middle America” dissatisfaction and dissent with liberal multiculturism, lax immigration enforcement, acceptance of LGBT rights and other cultural progressiveness catapulted Donald Trump into the White House in a stunning election victory for the Republicans in 2016.

 [1] The McCain-Feinstein Campaign Finance Reform Act of 2004 for example.